If you’ve spent any amount of time going through bodybuilding magazines or talking to “expert” gym rats then you already know the mainstream advice…

 6. Single Set Exercises 1 – 2X Per Week

-Sticking to the principles outlined above, I can realistically see this being possible.
+Sticking to the principles outlined above, I can really see this being possible.

 No more using, “I don’t have time” as an excuse not to get in shape.

 7. Workout When You’re Mentally and Physically Ready

 I’m a true believer in this.
 Working out at peak performance is just as much (if not more) and mental game than it is a physical one… especially when you’re pushing that last rep.